 If you buy leather in a brick and mortar store than you can just take your pattern with you and lay out pattern pieces on skins of your choice.
 But I only know some stores in New York where I can do it.

-Most of the time I buy leather online and because of this, I have to convert yards or meters to square feet.
+So most of the time I buy leather online and because of this, I have to convert square yards or meters to square feet.

 If your pattern requires 2 yards of 45 in fabric then you will need approximately 22.5 sq.ft. of leather.
-Also, have in mind that skins are not always perfect, they have irregular edges and occasional flaws (it can be a hole in the skin, or just a thinner spot), so you will need to buy more square feet just in case.
-I think 25% more than the pattern requirements will be enough.
+Also, let’s ome back to skin imperfections, they have irregular edges and occasional flaws (it can be a hole in the skin, or just a thinner spot), so you will need to buy more square feet just in case.
+I think 25% more than the pattern requirements will be enough, but remember, this is just an estimate.
 So multiply that amount we got in step one by 1.25 (approximately) – we will need around 28 sq.ft. of leather.

 That amount is good for big projects (like coats and jackets).
 But for small projects (like bags or vests) you will need much less.
 For example, if your pattern suggests ¾ yard of 60 in fabric than you have to multiply ¾ by 15 (equal 11.25 sq.ft.) and add 25% for irregularities – your total will around 14 sq.ft.